 Tips and Tricks for Inventing - The Development of a Creative Idea

 No matter which field you work in, creative ideas always go down well and can take you up the career ladder.
 But not everyone is born with an innovative spirit.
 Sometimes, you have the necessary skills, but your creativity is blocked.
 It happens to so many people these days that they have forgotten to think freely due to stress, pressure to perform, worries, or tight hierarchies in the workplace.
 Free thinking, "thinking outside the box", linking, and recognizing connections or problems are the prerequisites for brainstorming.
-The following article provides important tips on how to clear your mind and reactivate your creativity.
+But once the idea has been found, it is important to implement the idea on a tecnical level.
+And that's the point where problems arise frequently.
+The following article provides you with important tips on how to systematically solve a technical problem.

 The first way to arrive at innovative concepts is to choose a problem that still exists in a current concept.
 New developments are often not perfect or practicable and must be refined over time.
 If you find something from your industry that occupies the zeitgeist but can still be improved, let your mind brood over it.
 The more you allow your subconscious mind to deal with the question, the faster it will generate possible solutions.
 The idea for the e-bike was born about 150 years ago, but heavy engines slowed down the success of the invention - in the truest sense of the word.
 It was only with the production of small and lightweight lithium-ion batteries that they gained new fame in the 1990s.

 Competition Search and Patent Search - how to use the knowledge of others for your own invention | read more